 - They might also help with our sleep-wake cycle

 Chia Pets may have no apparent purpose, but chia seed?
 Now, that's something to get excited about.
-Chia -- a harvested, unprocessed, nutty-tasting, nutrient-dense whole grain with omega-3 fatty acids -- has among the highest antioxidant activity of any whole food, outdistancing even fresh blueberries.
-One study showed that 30 grams of chia seed taken with bread decreased the sharp blood sugar spike seen an hour after eating.
-Another study showed that chia lowers blood pressure and the risk of heart problems.
+Chia--a harvested, unprocessed, nutty-tasting, nutrient-dense seed with omega-3 fatty acids--has among the highest antioxidant activity of any whole food, some people claiming it even beats fresh blueberries.
+One small study showed that up to 24 grams of chia seed eaten in bread decreased the sharp blood sugar spike seen two hours after eating.
+Another study showed that chia lowers blood pressure and other risk factors for heart disease.
 My recommendation: two daily doses of about 20 grams of seeds each.

 Chia seeds are a great source of fiber, but that's not all.
 In this video, registered dietitian Ashley Koff reveals another reason why she's a fan of chia seeds.

 Used by the Aztecs as their main energy source, chia seeds contain omega-3 fatty acids, calcium, magnesium and protein and may decrease inflammation.
 Plus, many people claim that chia's fiber keeps them from overeating by making them feel fuller longer.

 This content reflects information from various individuals and organizations and may offer alternative or opposing points of view.
 It should not be used for medical advice, diagnosis or treatment.
 As always, you should consult with your healthcare provider about your specific health needs.